direct-framework/.github/profile/README.md

 * Reference role profiles illustrating how competencies combine in practice
 * Mappings to training and development resources
 * An open-source web application that enables interaction with the framework
-* Aman: community engagement?
-Bringing conversations together
-* Sara: potentially repetitive, and this should be earlier?
-* So perhaps drop this, and link to “usage” document
-* Define strategy for how these documents will be available.

 DIRECT is intended to support reflection, planning, and development.
 It is not designed as a performance management or accreditation system, although it may inform those processes where appropriate.